Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 by the relevant Curtin teaching school and will normally take into account the following factors:

 From these criteria, all applications are evaluated and ranked in order of considered merit for each Curtin course nominated as a preference.

-If an applicant's ranking is sufficiently high, an offer of a place will be made in the course listed as a first preference.
-If not, the applicant
+If your ranking is sufficiently high, an offer of a place will be made in the course listed as a first preference.
+If not, you'll

 Courses for which an interview, portfolio or aptitude test is required are detailed in the Course Search function.

-Applicants may be advised by mail, or phone, of the dates on which they may be required to attend for an interview.
+You may be advised by mail or phone of the date you may be required to attend an interview.

 - Where applicable: